Sahilgupta3224/moviesghar/README.md

 # Welcome to Moviesghar app 👋

-This is an [Expo](https://expo.dev) project that helps you to search for movies and view their results (rating,plot,cast,Genre,Budget and many other things).
+This is an [Expo](https://expo.dev) project that helps you to search for movies and view their details (rating,plot,cast,genre,budget and many other things).
 You can also authenticate yourself and save the movies.

 ## Tech Stack Used